winterpetrichor/SSSSS/README.md

 (Just google "lost bitcoin")

 **This software aims to reduce the risk that this happens to you.**

 ## Advantages of using this software
-\* Much lower risk of permanently losing your seed phrase!
+\* Much lower risk of permanently losing your seed phrase.
-\* Universal support for SSS with any wallet's seed phrase!
+\* Universal support for SSS with any wallet's seed phrase.

-## A things you should know when using this software
-\* You should to have at least a few relatively secure cloud file storage solutions, the files are very small, so free tiers are usually fine.
-Microsoft OneDrive, Google Drive and Dropbox are good candidates.
-\* You will need to locate and download these files if you are going to restore your seed.
-\* A password manager is generally recommended for passwords, but can represent a single point of failure, which we are trying to avoid.

-## Contact
-Please feel free to contact me by email or on twitter (see profile page <https://github.com/winterpetrichor>) with any questions, comments, suggestions, thoughts, things I should learn or be aware of, etc. This is my first public repo, and hopefully the start of a long overdue journey for me.

-## TLDR
-Uses SSS and a password to create encrypted files, only useful for decryption if the minimum shares (defined by you in the encryption step) is available, along with your password.

-## About the application
+## Aims

-The intent of this application is to allow your seed phrase to be easily and readily available to you, in a practical manner.
-It will encode and then split your seed phrase into shares, and encrypt your seed phrase with your password, so that it can be distributed among cloud services and/or local data storage methods, and will always be easily accessible.
-You can decrypt with your password once you can recover the minimum number of shares (set by you).

-In short, the software makes it signficantly easier for you to recover your seed phrase, with only a marginal decrease in security.
+\* Secure seed phrase - use password to encrypt distributed (distributed is up to the user) SSS shares
+\* Easy recovery - use the software to recombine and decrypt the shares
+\* Minimize risk of loss (of the seed phrase) - eliminate single point of failure of the seed phrase through SSS

-### Simple language overview
+## Simple language overview
 1) Turns your seed phrase into a number by encoding (not encryption), then uses Shamir's Secret Sharing to create shares from that number.
 See <https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing> for more on how this part works.

 2) These shares are then encrypted with your password and saved as files.